pnjorge/GridHopperTac/README.md

 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.
 Try Malcolm's 'Wear Installer 2' to sideload the APK.
 He details the connection and pairing procedure.
-Can be very slow to load (5 mins), but on reaching 100% 'Error:' message should show empty.
+Can be very slow to load (5 mins) but loads without incident.

 Quick Start:
-To cycle through pages: MAIN > MAP > LOCATION SYSTEMS, long press screen.
+To cycle through pages: MAIN > MAP > LOCATION SYSTEMS, use long press on screen.
-To Zoom in/out on MAP, tap upper/lower half of map screen, or use rotating bezel if available.
+To Zoom in/out on MAP, tap lower/upper half of map screen, or use rotating bezel if available.
-Click top of MAIN screen on [GridHopperTac] to enter OPTIONS page.
-Scroll down and click [eXit] at end to return.
+Click top of MAIN screen on [GridHopperTac], to enter OPTIONS page.
+Scroll down and click [eXit] to return.
 Tap each option to cycle/increment value.
 For orbital position, a long press will jump by 10 degrees to save time.

 73
 F5VMJ

 Disclaimer: GridHopperTac is provided for situational awareness only.
 It is not a certified navigation aid and must not be relied upon for safety-critical navigation.